2013 Half Dollar Value (2026 Guide): Errors List, “P”, “S” & “D” Mint Mark Worth

 Ranked 199 in Kennedy Half Dollar

-For collectors seeking to explore detailed rarity information and current market values, our CoinValueChecker App provides comprehensive data on scarcity levels and pricing trends for all Kennedy half dollar varieties.
+For collectors seeking detailed rarity information and current market values, our CoinValueChecker App provides comprehensive data on scarcity levels and pricing trends for all Kennedy half dollar varieties.

 The Obverse Of The 2013 Half Dollar